Daily transitions can be some of the most challenging parts of the day for families.

 “This feels like too much.”

-When your child doesn’t want to go to school, it can feel confusing and worrying.
+Having a child who doesn’t want to go to school, can be a confusing and worrying time for parents.

 You might find yourself asking: